profan/lua-bk-tree/README.md

 * Lua >= 5.1

-Running one of the example programs (a small spellchecker)
+### Running one of the example programs (a small spellchecker)

 	lua example/spelling.lua

-Running the tests
+### Running the tests

-	...
+Requires busted, simply run busted to run the tests in the spec folder.

+	busted

 Downloading the source
 ------------